Get Your Clients Started on AdvicePay + Issuing Invoices

 Optional: If you use Wealthbox, you can also copy/paste the client's Wealthbox link under the CRM Links tab.
 This will create a direct link to the client's Wealthbox page within the client's AdvicePay profile!

-Your client is now added -- woohoo!
-When you request a payment you can send them the invoice email notice and they will be able to pay and/or set up their account from there.
+4. Click the Add Client button at the bottom.
+Your client is now added!
+When you request a payment, you can send them the invoice email notice, and they will be able to pay and/or set up their account from there.

 Did you know?
-Clients can pay without logging in, so they aren't required to register their account.
-Find out more about how this works!
+Clients can pay without logging in, so they aren't required to register their an account.
+Find out more about how this works here!

 How to Request a Payment

-Learn how to request a payment from your client by following the below tutorial.
-If you'd like to issue a subscription payment request in the same step as issuing an up-front, one-time payment, check out our new Advanced Payment feature further down in this article!
+If you'd like to issue a subscription payment request in the same step as issuing an up-front one-time payment, check further down in this article.

 Let's get started: